DaveBackus/Data_Bootcamp_Book/py-fun2.md

 **UNDER CONSTRUCTION**
 -->

 We continue our overview of Python's core language, which lays a foundation for the rest of the course.
 We go through the material quickly, since we're more interested in the general ideas than the details.
+And remember: you'll feeel like you're drinking from a fire hose, but it will sink in if you **stick with it**.

 ## Reminders

-Some things we'll use a lot:
+Some things from previous chapters that we'll use a lot:

 * Assignments.
 We say we assign what's on the right to the thing on the left:  `x = 17.4` assigns the number `17.4` to the variable `x`.